 I also had the privilege of participating as a Judge for the J!OSCAR awards.
 This was another unexpected delight.
 I was invited to participate by Victor Drover who was the only other Canadian at the event.
 Victor is the Founder and CEO of Anything Digital, a well-known Joomla development shop based in Milwaukee, Wisconsin.
 He also helps organize the J and Beyond developer conference.

 So, I went from buying a ticket to J and Beyond, to being a presenter and being introduced to the whole crowd as one of the J!OSCAR award judges.
 Now if that is not getting the biggest bang for your buck I don't know what is.
-I can't guarantee all this will happen to you if you go to a Joomla! and Beyond conference in the future but I can tell you this, you won't regret it.
+I can't guarantee all this will happen to you if you go to a J and Beyond conference in the future but I can tell you this, you won't regret it.
 I made so many new friends and felt very knit together with the Joomla! community at large.
-It reinvigerated my enthusiasm for Joomla! and I am certain it will do the same for you.
+It reinvigerated my enthusiasm for J and I am certain it will do the same for you.